MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=nano></a> Prepare Nano Server

-Deploying Nano Server involves creating a prepared virtual hard drive that includes the Nano Server operating system and additional feature packages.
-This guide quickly details preparing a Nano Server virtual hard drive, which can be used to create a Container Host.
+Deploying Nano Server involves creating a prepared virtual hard drive, that includes the Nano Server operating system, and additional feature packages.
+This guide quickly details preparing a Nano Server virtual hard drive which can be used for Windows Containers.

 For more information on Nano Server, and to explore different Nano Server deployment options, see the [Nano Server Documentation]( https://technet.microsoft.com/en-us/library/mt126167.aspx).